emmamarichal/googlefonts.github.io/gf-guide/onboarding.md

 - **The project must be wholly licensed under the** **[SIL Open Font License v1.1](http://scripts.sil.org/OFL).**
     <br>
     There must also be no proprietary/restricted-license versions of the project available elsewhere (such as additional weights/styles).
-Agreeing to publishing a font on Google Fonts means that you agree to licensing under the OFL all the existing styles of a same family, and the ones to come.
+Agreeing to publish a font on Google Fonts means that you agree to license under the OFL all existing styles of the same family, and future ones.
 For example, Mono, Proportional, Display, Text, Serif, Sans-Serif… are considered styles (or subfamilies) of the same font family, and should therefore be open source as well.
     <br>
     <br>
     Refer to the dedicated chapter to know more about the [license file requirements](license-file.md).